 No. Question Answer options Help notes 1.
-De 1.
-Demographics 1.1 Patient identifier This can be used by you to identify audited patients This data will be removed by the data entry tool when you submit your data 1.2 Gender MaleFemaleOther/patient prefers not to say 1.3 Ethnicity White British Irish Traveller Any other White background Asian/Asian British Indian Pakistani Bangladeshi Chinese Any other Asian background Black/African/Caribbean/Black British African Caribbean any other Black background Mixed/multiple ethnic groups White and Black Caribbean White and Black African White and Asian
+De Demographics Control of the Control 1.1 Patient identifier Used locally to identify audited patients 1.2 Gender MaleFemaleOther/patient prefers not to say 1.3 Ethnicity White O British O Irish O Gypsy or Irish Traveller O Roma O Any other White background Asian/Asian British O Bangladeshi O Chinese O Indian O Pakistani O Any other Asian background Black/Black British/Caribbean/African O African O Caribbean O any other Black background Mixed/Multiple ethnic groups O Asian and White O Black African and White

-1.4 Year of birth O Any other mixed background Other ethnic group o Arab o Any other ethnic group prefer not to say 1.5 What setting does this patient live in?
+Year of birth o Any other Mixed/Multiple background Other ethnic group o Arab o Any other ethnic group prefer not to say 1.4 real of biltin 1.5 What setting does this patient live in?
 Own home Residential care home Nursing home Other (please specify) 1.6 In what health setting was the patient seen?
 NHS - outpatient NHS - community Private clinic At home Other (please specify) 1.7 How was this person assessed?
-In personVirtually - by videoVirtually - by telephone 1.8 Parkinson's phase DiagnosisMaintenanceComplexPalliative Definitions of phases Diagnosis From first recognition of symptoms/sign/problem Diagnosis not established or accepted.
-Maintenance Established diagnosis of Parkinson's Reconciled to diagnosis No drugs or medication 4 or less doses/day Stable medication for >3/12
+In person Virtually - by video Virtually - by telephone 1.8 Parkinson's phase DiagnosisMaintenanceComplexPalliative Definitions of phases: Diagnosis From first recognition of symptoms/ sign/ problem Diagnosis not established or accepted.
+Maintenance Established diagnosis of Parkinson's

-Absence of postural instability.
-Complex Drugs - 5 or more doses/day Any infusion therapy (apomorphine or duodopa) Dyskinesia Neuro-surgery considered / DBS in situ Psychiatric manifestations >mild symptoms of depression/anxiety/hallucinations/psychosis Autonomic problems - hypotension either drug or non-drug induced Unstable co-morbidities Frequent changes to medication (<3/12) Significant dysphagia or aspiration (for this audit, dysphagia should be considered a prompt for considering end of life issues).
-Palliative Inability to tolerate adequate dopaminergic therapy Unsuitable for surgery Advanced co-morbidity (life threatening or disabling).
-Stan expe rience of Parkinson's diseas ple who are in the early stages of Parkinson's disease to a speech and language therapist with for assessment, education and advice (NICE 1.7.7) for pe eople with LTC.
-The most effect case notes and patients held assessment of care and support needs, and to the delivery of services is key to improving the quality of life e support is provide when local health and socials services team communicate; have access to up to cords and work together to provide a co-ordinated service 2.1 Year of Parkinson's diagnosis
+Reconciled to diagnosis No drugs or medication 4 or less doses/day Stable medication for >3/12 Absence of postural instability.
+Complex Drugs - 5 or more doses/day Any infusion therapy (apomorphine or duodopa) Dyskinesia Neuro-surgery considered / DBS in situ Psychiatric manifestations >mild symptoms of depression/ anxiety/ hallucinations/ psychosis Autonomic problems - hypotension either drug or non-drug induced Unstable co-morbidities Frequent changes to medication (<3/12) Significant dysphagia or aspiration (for this audit, dysphagia should be considered a prompt for considering end of life issues) Palliative Inability to tolerate adequate dopaminergic therapy Unsuitable for surgery Advanced co-morbidity (life threatening or disabling). -- -- -- ---

+2. Referral

+Standard A: Consider referring people who are in the early stages of Parkinson's disease to a speech and language therapist with experience of Parkinson's disease for assessment, education and advice.
+(NICE NG71 1.7.7)

+Standard B: An integrated approach to assessment of care and support needs and to the delivery of services is key to improving the quality of life of people with longsterm neurological conditions.
+The most effective support for people with long term neurological conditions is provided when local health and social services teams communicate; have access to up to date case notes and patient held records and work together to provide coordinated services.
+(NSF QRI)

-2.2 Has the person received previous speech and language therapy specifically for Parkinson's?
-Yes, please go to Q 2.3 No, please skip to Q 3 Offered but declined Unknown 2.3 When the person was first referred to any SLT service, at what stage of their Parkinson's were they?
+- 2.1 Year of Parkinson's diagnosis 2.2 Has the person received previous speech and language therapy specifically for Parkinson's?
+Yes (go to Q2.3)No (go to Q2.4)Offered but declinedUnknown 2.3 When the person was first referred to any SLT service, at what stage of their Parkinson's were they?
 DiagnosisMaintenanceComplexPalliativeNot known 2.4 Who made the referral to speech and language therapy for the current episode of care?
-Elderly care consultant Neurologist Parkinson's nurse specialist General/non-PDNS nurse GP Allied health professional colleague (OT/Physio) Dietician Social care worker Self-referral/relative Other (please specify) Unknown 2.5 What was the time between the date of the referral letter and the date of the initial appointment for this episode of care?
+Elderly care consultant Neurologist Parkinson's nurse specialist General/non-PDNS nurse GP Allied health professional colleague (OT/Physio)

+Dietician Social care worker Self-referral/relative Other (please specify) Unknown 2.5 What was the time between the date of the referral letter and the date of the initial appointment for this episode of care?
 1 to 4 weeks5 to 8 weeks9 to 12 weeks13 to 18 weeksMore than 18 weeks